1905 Alberta general election: Campaign

 The writ for the election was issued on October 19, 1905, with the election scheduled to take place three weeks later on November 9.
-Liberal William Bredin was the only candidate acclaimed, with no contest necessary in the Athabasca.
+In the Athabasca constituency, Liberal William Bredin was the only candidate to run and was therefore acclaimed, meaning there was no need for an electoral contest.

 Liberal

 Rutherford began his term as the appointed Premier by forming a cabinet inclusive of all the major regions of the province.
-Charles Wilson Cross of Medicine Hat was appointed Attorney General, William Henry Cushing of Calgary as Minister of Public Works, William Finlay of Edmonton as Minister of Agriculture, and Leverett George DeVeber of Lethbridge as Minister without a portfolio was added to cabinet.
+The cabinet included Charles Wilson Cross of Medicine Hat as appointed Attorney General, William Henry Cushing of Calgary as Minister of Public Works, William Finlay of Edmonton as Minister of Agriculture, and Leverett George DeVeber of Lethbridge as Minister without a portfolio.

-The Liberal platform was adopted at the party convention in Calgary in October 1905.
-Recognizing the party was chosen to form government prior to the election, and the friendly relations with the Liberal federal government, the Liberal platform skirted mild and controversial issues.
-The issues of separate schools and public lands were not addressed, and instead, the convention noted an adherence to "the principle of Provincial rights" as the party policy.
-The Liberals instead sought an efficient system of public schools supported by taxation and regulated by the provincial government.
+In October 1905, the Liberal party adopted its platform at a convention in Calgary.
+Recognizing the party was chosen to form government prior to the election, and the friendly relations with the Liberal federal government, the Liberal platform skirted both mild and controversial issues.
+The party did not address the separate schools or public lands issues, and instead emphasized adherence to "the principle of Provincial rights" as their policy.
+The Liberals supported a system of public schools financed through taxation and regulated by the provincial government.
 The Liberals responded to conservative calls for public ownership of utilities by recognizing that public ownership was desirable and should be considered.
-The platform also advocated for the agricultural industry and was against incurring provincial debt.
+The platform also advocated for the agricultural industry and was opposed to the province incurring debt.

 The Liberal Party received support from the Calgary Albertan newspaper, as well as Oliver's Edmonton Bulletin.